marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

 ## Deploy OpenShift

-1. Power on the ocp-bootstrap host and ocp-cp-\# hosts and select 'Tab' to enter boot configuration.
+1. Power on the ocp-bootstrap host and ocp-cp-\# hosts to enter boot configuration.
 Enter the following configuration:

 **   **# # BootStrap Node - ocp-bootstrap\#****
    ```bash
    coreos-installer install --image-url=http://192.168.22.1:8080/ocp4/rhcos --insecure --insecure-ignition --ignition-url=http://192.168.22.1:8080/ocp4/bootstrap.ign /dev/sda
    ```

-2. Power on the ocp-w-\# hosts and select 'Tab' to enter boot configuration.
+2. Power on the ocp-w-\# hosts to enter boot configuration.
 Enter the following configuration:

 **   **# # Each of the Control Plane Nodes - ocp-cp\#****
    ```bash